 The email package is a library for managing email messages, including MIME and other RFC 2822-based message documents.
 It subsumes most of the functionality in several older standard modules such as rfc822, mimetools, multifile, and other non-standard packages such as mimecntl.
-It is specifically not designed to do any sending of email messages to SMTP (RFC 2821) servers; that is the function of the smtplib module.
+It is specifically not designed to do any sending of email messages to SMTP (RFC 2821), NNTP, or other servers; those are functions of modules such as smtplib and nntplib.
 The email package attempts to be as RFC-compliant as possible, supporting in addition to RFC 2822, such MIME-related RFCs as RFC 2045, RFC 2046, RFC 2047, and RFC 2231.